gazebosim/gz-fuel-tools/tutorials/03_command_line.md

 It's also possible to only list resources belonging to a given user, using the `--owner` flag.
 Try for example:

-`ign fuel list -t model -o openrobotics`
+`ign fuel list -t model -o OpenRobotics`

 ## Download resources